- Understand how the many facets of website health impact your SEO results.

 Does it take more than 3 clicks to reach some of your content?
 If so, search engine spiders may determine that those pages aren’t important.

-It goes without saying that updating your site architecture is beyond the scope of our “simple website health checklist.”
+It goes without saying that updating your site architecture is beyond the scope of this post.
 But there is one quick way to improve crawl depth for important pages: Add Internal links!

 Finally, internal links are the only way to move PageRank throughout your website.
 Have several amazing blog posts that attracted tons of backlinks?
 Add some internal links to your services pages or other relevant blog posts to boost their visibility, too.